JPadley18/dataiker-recognition/README.md

 | `MODEL_ENDPOINT` | The address of the DSS API node endpoint that the machine learning model will be deployed on.
 You can add this later once you have trained and deployed the model. |
 | `RUN_MODE`       | The mode to run the program in. `upload` will upload images of faces to the S3 bucket for later labelling, and `label` will use `MODEL_ENDPOINT` to attempt to recognise faces that it sees.
 Until you have set up a trained model, this should be set to `upload`. |

 Now run `sudo reboot` to reboot the Pi.
 Once the Pi has booted, the Facial Recognition software should be running.
+Any information from the program will be displayed on the LCD.
 You can use a web browser to look at a live feed from the motion camera at `[Raspberry Pi local IP]:5000`.
 Any faces that are detected will be sent into the S3 Bucket under the specified directory.
 Now you will need to set up a webapp to label them.

 ### DSS Webapp